openUC2/pallet/README.md

 6. To publish your edits as an update to be deployed on other machines, commit and push your changes to GitHub.

-Now you are ready to deploy these changes as an OS update to your machine running ImSwitch OS.
+Now you are ready to deploy these changes as an OS update to a machine running ImSwitch OS.

 ### Deploying a published OS update to your machine